everx-labs/ton-nfc-client/README.md

 - Go to **Project -> Application -> Build Settings -> Search Paths -> Library Search Paths** and check that you have at least **swift-5.2** everywhere.

-_Note_ : you can not work with NFC using simulator, you must run it on iPhone, so you also should set development team.

 ## Simple example

 ```javascript